Essential amino acids. Valin. Daily norm. Valine deficiency Which foods contain valine?

 Pharmacological group:

-Valine (abbreviated as Val or V) is an alpha amino acid with the chemical formula HO 2 CCH (NH 2) CH (CH3) 2.
-L-Valine is one of 20 proteinogenic amino acids.
+Valine (abbreviated Val or V) is an alpha amino acid with chemical formula HO 2 CCH (NH 2) CH (CH3) 2.
+L-valine is one of 20 proteinogenic amino acids.
 Its codons are GUU, GUC, GUA and GUG.
-It is an essential amino acid that is classified as non-polar.
-Dietary sources of valine are any protein foods such as meat, dairy products, soy products, beans, and legumes.
-Along with and, valine is a branched | amino acid]].
+It is an essential amino acid classified as non-polar.
+Food sources of valine – any protein products, such as meat, dairy products, soy products, beans and legumes.
+Along with and, valine is a branched-chain amino acid.
 Valine took its name from the valerian plant.
-In sickle cell anemia, valine replaces the hydrophilic amino acids glutamic acid in hemoglobin.
+In sickle cell anemia, valine replaces the hydrophilic amino acid glutamic acid in hemoglobin.

 Nomenclature